thegedge/personal-site/_posts/dev/2010-12-10-elided-labels-in-qt.md

 title: Elided Labels in Qt
 category: dev
 tags: [qt, c++]
+description: How to create a QLabel that elides text with an ellipsis.
 ---

 So for one of my projects I was dissatisfied with the fact that a `QLabel` whose horizontal size